Zaneham/Conway/ROADMAP.md

 ---

-*Last updated after Phase 3 (control flow).
-The code is jumping about nicely.*
+*Last updated after Phase 3 completion.
+Block caching is in, branches work both ways, and we're ready for Phase 4.*